Note

 Multi-process execution

 Almost all build-related activities require the current directory to remain constant throughout the build process to prevent path-related errors.
-Therefore, projects cannot run on different threads in MSBuild because they would cause multiple directories to be created.
+Projects can't run on different threads in MSBuild because they can cause the creation of multiple directories.